Rank Jumps and Growth of Shafarevich--Tate Groups for Elliptic Curves in $\mathbb{Z}/p\mathbb{Z}$-Extensions: Rank Jump in Degree- Galois Extensions

-We performed calculations using SageMath \cite{sagemath} to get an estimate of the proportion of \emph{enemy primes}.
+We performed calculations using SageMath \cite{sagemath} to get an estimate of the proportion of \emph{enemy primes} in the CM case.
 More precisely, fix $5 \leq p\leq 50$.
 Fix an elliptic curve $E_{/\Q}$ of rank 0 and conductor less than 100.
 Running through all primes $q$ less than 200 million, we computed the proportion of \emph{enemy primes}.
 The results are recorded at the end of the article, in Table \ref{table: enemy primes}.
-We can make the following observations from the data there.
+The data suggests that for elliptic curves with CM, the proportion of \emph{enemy primes} is \emph{half} of that in the non-CM case.
+We know from Deuring's Criterion that for a CM elliptic curve, the density of the set of good ordinary primes is $1/2$.
+It therefore, seems reasonable to assume that the \emph{enemy primes} are equally likely to be primes of good ordinary or good supersingular reduction.
+More precisely,